Alyssa-Ma/Schedule.friends/README.md

 	BASE_URL=http://10.0.2.2:8000/api/sf_users

 NOTE: You may need a blank newline below the `BASE_URL` for the file to be read properly.
+4. **For Macs**
+	1. Use the following command in the terminal while it is still in the frontend folder.
+	####
+		npx react-native unlink react-native-vector-icons
+	6. Use the following command in the terminal.
+	####
+		cd ios && pod install && cd ../

 ***Congratulations you are now done setting up the frontend!***